 If you have questions about our archival collections, please contact email@example.com.

 Archives Working Group

 The Archives Working Group strives to establish and implement policies and procedures having to do with inventorying, preserving, and accessing data, documents, images, and artifacts which have been determined to have historical or administrative value.
-The group is comprised of representatives from across campus and is chaired by Victoria Angis.
+The group is comprised of representatives from across campus.
 The Working Group's top priorities include:

 - Developing a comprehensive list of materials, both physical and digital, vital to preserving the University’s history;

 - Advocating for funding to support a searchable digital archive;

 - Establishing criteria, standards, and policies for archival material retention and digitization;